Hungkhuu04/arcade/README.md

 ### Building the Project:
 1. Open Command Prompt or PowerShell in the project directory.
 2. Run the build command (adjust paths to libraries if needed):
-- g++ arcade.cpp zombie.cpp -o zombie_game -lGL -lGLU -lglut (for ssh which uses a unix-like system)
+- g++ arcade/arcade.cpp arcade/zombie.cpp -o zombie_game -lGL -lGLU -lglut (for ssh which uses a unix-like system)
   - Then run the game with ./zombie_game(this is work in progress because can not figure out display.)
 - g++ -m32 -o zombie_game.exe arcade/arcade.cpp arcade/zombie.cpp -IDependencies/freeglut/include -LDependencies/freeglut/lib/Win32 -lfreeglut -lopengl32 -lglu32(for the local system)
   - Then run the game with ./zombie_game.exe.